jyaconelli/crazyflie_ros-pwm-control/README.md

 ```
 If you have issues running-- check the run.bash script.
 You may need to change the joy_dev location or crazyflie uri.

-For more information, lok at the readme for https://github.com/whoenig/crazyflie_ros.git
+For more information, look at the readme for https://github.com/whoenig/crazyflie_ros.git
 Most of it will still pertain to this project.

 Control messages are send on the /crazyflie/cmd_vel topic in the form of /crazyflie_driver/MotorControl messages: